developer-amarjeetBaraik/valmate/README.md

 # Valmate 🧪

-**Valmate** is a simple and flexible Express.js middleware to validate incoming requests using custom rule functions.
-It also includes safeguards to prevent incorrect usage outside of Express routes.
+**Valmate** is a safe, flexible, and lightweight Express.js middleware to validate incoming requests using simple custom rules.
+It also includes safeguards to prevent incorrect usage outside of Express route handlers.

 ---